 Probably the most common misconceptions among alcoholics is the idea that they can drink without serious consequences.
 They might even go so far as to simply utilize designated drivers or Uber services, thinking this will curb any negative impact.
 However, simply preventing a drunk driving incident isn’t the problem.

-However, there is nothing responsible about alcoholism.
+There is nothing responsible about alcoholism.
 It affects more than just the ability to drive with proper judgment.
 It wrecks families and relationships, careers, spiritual, psychological and emotional well-being and physical health.
-If you or someone you know is seeking addiction help, here's a list of rehab centers to assist you in your search.
-You may also contact 800-891-8171 to speak to treatment specialist who can point you in the right direction.

 2. I can have just a few.